cxsmarkchan/ieee-crawler/README.md

 2. Install python 3.x, and pip.
 (You can use virtualenv if you like it)

+3. For linux, install libxml2 and libxslt.
+For windows, download lxml model from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml), then type the following codes:
+    ```shell
+    cd /path/to/ieee-crawler
+    # open virtualenv if you like
+    pip install wheel
+    pip install /path/to/lxml-x.x.x.whl
+    ```

 3. Type the following codes in the shell

     ```shell